chrisgaulke/chrisgaulke.github.io/index.md

 <row>

 <div>
-<h3 style="text-align: center; font-style: oblique;">Dr Christopher Gaulke's research focuses on understanding the mechanisms through which the gut microbiome mediates the impacts of environmental exposures on host physiology</h3>
+<h3 style="text-align: center; font-style: oblique;">Dr. Christopher Gaulke's research focuses on understanding the mechanisms through which the gut microbiome mediates the impacts of environmental exposures on host physiology</h3>
 </div>
 <hr />